mrmoe28/towgo/GITHUB_SETUP.md

 Try:
 - Using a personal access token instead of password
 - Generating a new token with appropriate permissions
+- Using the secure environment variable method described above

 ### Error: File too large